hrldcpr/pcollections/README.md

 ```
  ./gradlew build
 ```
-This will compile all files, execute the tests and create a jar in ./build/libs
+This will compile all files, execute the tests and create a jar in ./build/libs. usefull targets are:
+* jar - to create the jar
+* clean - to clean all build files, including the jar
+* test - to build the project and run the test files
+* compileJava - to only compile the Java files

 ###Related Work